Jul 19, 2017

 Have your air conditioner or HVAC system checked and tuned at least once a year by a trained professional.
 This will help you maintain your air conditioning efficiency and avoid loud, expensive breakdowns.
 The last thing you want in the heat of summer is for your AC unit to fail to cool—or worse, to blow hot air.

-Our 5-star technicians make these kinds of home inspection calls on a regular basis, and it can save homeowners big money if we’re able to prevent future maintenance issues or solve small problems before the stress of long, hard, daily use begins.
+Our 5-star technicians make these kinds of the home inspection calls on a regular basis, and it can save homeowners big money if we’re able to prevent future maintenance issues or solve small problems before the stress of long, hard, daily use begins.

 There are some minor inspection tasks that you can control, too, such as cleaning the evaporator and condensing coils on your air conditioner and changing the filters.
 You should probably change your air conditioner filter once every three months — more often if you have pets or allergies.
 A clean, clear filter ensures clean air flows smoothly through your home.